JonathanMEdwards/subtext10/doc/language.md

   }
 }
 ```
-The `optionally` structure is like a `try` structure, except that if none of the clauses succeed, the input value becomes the result (which must be the same type of value as the results of the clauses).
-An `optionally` structure is a shorthand for adding an empty clause at the end of a `try` structure, which acts like the identity program: `try {...} else {}`.
+The `optionally` block is like a `try` block, except that if none of the clauses succeed, the input value becomes the result (which must be the same type of value as the results of the clauses).
+An `optionally` block is a shorthand for adding an empty clause at the end of a `try` block, which acts like the identity program: `try {...} else {}`.

 > `try {...} else reject` could be instead `try? {...}`.
 Likewise `optionally {...}` could be just `try {...}`.
 To crash on incompleteness, `try! {...}`.
 This design is more consistent with the way other conditional forms are handled, but it may be too subtle.

 ### Boolean operations
 Subtext does not use Boolean values like conventional languages do for making decisions.
-The standard Boolean operations can be done with `try` structures instead.
+The standard Boolean operations can be done with `try` blocks instead.
 Here is the recipe for writing boolean operations:
 ```
 // a?
 OR b?
 try {